innovate-digital/docs/DataTypes_Expect.md

-value | Yes | The value of the grade semester | Yes | The semester property of the grade courseId | No | The id of the course department | No | The name of the department of the course courseName | No | The name of the course teacherName | No | The name of the teacher credits | No | The credits of the course as _'0.0'_ string
+value | Yes | The value of the grade semester | Yes | The semester property of the grade courseId | No | The id of the course

 ## Message
 A data type describing a message.